-(7) Sydney Water Approval - The approved construction certificate plans must also be approved by Sydney Water to determine if sewer, water or stormwater mains or easements will be affected by any part of the development.
+- (6) Site is to be Secured The site shall be secured and fenced. - (7) Sydney Water Approval The approved construction certificate plans must also be approved by Sydney Water to determine if sewer, water or stormwater mains or easements will be affected by any part of the development.
 Go to www.sydneywater.com/tapin to apply.